American Airlines Summary Table

 Particularly if you have many partner flights that can have errors in awarding miles, it’s a good idea to print out your account activity every few months for your records.
 AAdvtange can look up historic records, but they’ll charge you a fee.

-AAdvantage miles expire after 18 months of inactivity.
+AAdvantage miles expire after 18 months of inactivity, except for members who are under 21 years of age.

 Any miles earning or redeeming activity counts, so you have many options beyond taking flights, such as using an American Airlines credit card, using the AAdvantage shopping portal, or enrolling in AAdvantage Dining to earn a few points.
 All these activities reset the 18-month clock!